UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 \subsection{Hierarchical Multiscale Surrogate (HMS)}

 Hierarchical and multiscale models typically have an identified hierarchy of approximations and make joint inference on the data by combining these model components in some rational fashion \cite{BERMANIS2013multiscale,FLOATER199665}.
-Hierarchical models also have parallels to deep learning models which implement sequential function compositions to learn a data generation mechanism \cite{1901.02220}, multiresolution Analysis (MRA) implementing wavelet decompositions, (\cite{mallat1989theory}), geometric analysis (\cite{doi:10.1073/pnas.0500334102, 10.1117/12.616931}) involving diffusion maps to analyze datasets at different scales and Hierarchical Radial Basis Functions (HRBF) (\cite{ferrari2004multiscale,4685317,ferrari2009hierarchical}).
-The combination of basis functions at different scales to produce a sparse representation is the core idea in most of these \cite{BERMANIS2013multiscale} though as we show in recent work \cite{SHEKHAR2022115760}, it is often efficient in the prediction phase to use only an optimal scale rather than a mix of scales.
-Hierarchical approximations also find applications in data visualization~\cite{4359486}.
-Recent work on explaining the success of deep learning has attributed it to the ability of these networks to accomplish hierarchical learning efficiently \cite{NEURIPS2020_fb647ca6}.
-This approach for sparse representation, introduces a scale parameter $s$ and defines a mapping between $s$ and the corresponding approximation space $\mathcal{H}_s$ in a hierarchy of spaces.
+HMS introduces a scale parameter $s$ and defines a mapping between $s$ and the corresponding approximation space $\mathcal{H}_s$ in a hierarchy of spaces.
 The idea of exploiting the inherent correlation structure in the data at multiple levels follows directly from \cite{SHEKHAR2016887, SHEKHAR20171652}.
 The hierarchical models are able to analyze irregularly structured data at different resolutions (scales), rapidly minimizing the error in fitting using scale and data dependent basis functions $B^s$, constructed by sampling suitable kernels at successively finer scales.
 Basis selection to approximate the observed data efficiently \cite{Shekhar2020b} uses a greedy scheme with forward selection and backward deletion phases that provides good performance avoiding the performance bottleneck of other strategies \cite{SHEKHAR2022115760}.
+Fig. \ref{fig:msbasis} shows the behavior of the basis functions centered at the same point at increasing scales $s$.

 Algorithm \ref{alg:HMS} summarizes the key steps.
 A multiscale kernel (Eq. \ref{kernel1}) \cite{SHEKHAR2022115760}, which uniquely defines a customized associated approximation space (RKHS) is used. {\it s}: scale of function, T: size of domain.